ellakoa/postcard-poem/content/posts/hushed-by-snow.md

 metaImage: /img/face.jpg
 alt: A Cedar of Lebanon tree, branches are hanging, heavy with snow.
 Snow covers the ground.
-poem: |
+poem: |-
   Delicate and light, snowflakes tumble down without breaking.
   Layer upon layer, gradually claiming whatever they fall on, bringing a peace and quiet to the land.
   Hushed by snow was inspired by a walk in the beautiful Keasney parks in Dover.
-Even the evergreen trees appeared to be sleeping wrapped in this white blanket.
+Even the evergreen trees appeared to be sleeping covered by this white blanket.
 alignPoemLeft: true
 address: |-
   Hushed by Snow